 The tourist guides all tell us about churches and museums.
-Fuck this – I want to see how people live now, what they are painting now, the music they are playing now.
+Fuck this – I want to see how people live in the present.
+What they are painting now and the music they are playing.
 Museums are for dead people.
 That’s right folks, you’re already dead because you gave up on life when you gave up on your dreams.

 Madrid is a big city with a big city attitude but like most big cities is full of drones.
 Not all of them, some portend to exceed that mandate and are truly different.

 Léon 16th June